-If you file your return or pay your taxes late, you can suffer a variety of consequences.
+If you file your tax return or pay your taxes late, you can suffer a variety of consequences.
 This is true whether you have a refund coming or owe taxes.
+Consequences include:

 Delay in receiving your refund

-You will not get your refund until you file your tax return.
+You won't get your refund until you file your tax return.

 Penalties and interest

 The IRS may charge you interest and penalties.

-The IRS may file a return on your behalf
+The IRS may file a tax return on your behalf

-When you file a return or the IRS files a substitute return that shows a balance due, the IRS will try to collect that amount.
+When you file a tax return or the IRS files an SFR for you that shows a balance due, the IRS will try to collect that amount.
 Depending on your situation, the IRS may file a lien that attaches to your property or rights to property or place a levy on your bank account, wages, or other sources of income.

-Another possible consequence of not filing your own return is that someone else might use your Social Security number and file a false return, stealing your identity.
+Another possible consequence of not filing your own tax return is someone else might use your Social Security number and file a false tax return, stealing your identity.
 If this happens, when you do file, your return and any refund will be delayed while the IRS determines which return is correct.

 Losing your refund

-You must file your return within a specified period to receive a refund.
-In general, you can “lose” your refund if you don’t file within the statute of limitation.
+You must file your tax return within a specified period to receive a refund.
+In general, you can lose your refund if you don’t file within the statute of limitation.

-In general, you have three years from the due date to file and ask for your refund.
+In general, you have three years from the due date of the tax return to file and ask for your refund.
 If you don’t file within that time, you generally won’t get your refund.